noahcherry/nice-shield-v1/README.md

 ## Test your repo!!!

-After all the renaming and hooking up to your repo, test everything is working correclty by adding your new repo to your ZMK config.
+After all the renaming and hooking up to your repo, test everything is working correctly by adding your new repo to your ZMK config.

 The repo already has a base image that can be flashed and tested before adding your own art to make sure the steps were followed correctly.